rikosintie/MKDocs/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
-        ...       # Other markdown pages, and other files. img/      # Images
+        ...       # Additional markdown pages, and other files. img/      # Images

 ## Icons and Emojis